Cher

-Cher (Note: In 1979, she legally adopted the mononym Cher, with no surname.) (/ʃɛər/ SHAIR; born Cheryl Sarkisian, (Note: Cher's birth certificate lists her name as Cheryl Sarkisian, contrary to the long-reported Cherilyn.
+Cher (/ʃɛər/ SHAIR; legally mononymous; (Note: She legally adopted the mononym Cher in 1979, dropping her first name Cheryl along with the surnames Sarkisian (paternal), LaPiere (her stepfather's) and the married names Bono and Allman.) born Cheryl Sarkisian, (Note: Cher's birth certificate lists her name as Cheryl Sarkisian, contrary to the long-reported Cherilyn.
 Cher later discovered this when formally changing her name to "Cher", attributing the discrepancy to her mother's recollection of naming her after actress Lana Turner's daughter, Cheryl Crane, and her grandmother, Lynda.)
 May 20, 1946) is an American singer and actress.
-Dubbed the "Goddess of Pop", she is known for her androgynous contralto voice, bold fashion and visual presentation, and multifaceted career.
+Dubbed the "Goddess of Pop", she is known for her androgynous, contralto voice, bold fashion, elaborate stagecraft and multifaceted career.
 Her screen roles often reflect her public image as a strong-willed, outspoken woman.
 An influential figure in popular culture, Cher has sustained a career spanning more than six decades through continual reinvention.

 Cher rose to fame in 1965 as part of the folk rock duo Sonny & Cher, whose hit single "I Got You Babe" became emblematic of 1960s counterculture.
 She simultaneously launched a solo career with moody pop songs such as "Bang Bang (My Baby Shot Me Down)", whose theatrical storytelling foreshadowed her 1970s US Billboard Hot 100 number-one singles "Gypsys, Tramps & Thieves", "Half-Breed" and "Dark Lady".
-After a period focusing on acting, she reemerged with the hair metal albums Cher (1987), Heart of Stone (1989) and Love Hurts (1991), scoring international number-one hits "If I Could Turn Back Time" and "The Shoop Shoop Song (It's in His Kiss)".
+After a period of acting, she released the hair metal albums Cher (1987), Heart of Stone (1989) and Love Hurts (1991), scoring international top-ten hits "If I Could Turn Back Time" and "The Shoop Shoop Song (It's in His Kiss)".
 At 52, she released the dance-pop album Believe (1998), which introduced the "Cher effect"—a stylized use of Auto-Tune to distort vocals.
 Its title track became 1999's number-one song in the US and the UK's best-selling single by a female artist.
 In the 21st century, she released her highest-charting US Billboard 200 albums, Closer to the Truth (2013) and Dancing Queen (2018), each debuting at number three.

-Cher became a TV star in the 1970s with The Sonny & Cher Comedy Hour and her solo variety show Cher, both on CBS, which drew more than 30 million weekly viewers.
+Cher became a TV star in the 1970s with her CBS variety shows The Sonny & Cher Comedy Hour, which drew more than 30 million weekly viewers, and the solo Cher, on which she became the first woman to deliberately expose her navel on American television after fighting network censors.
 She later gained critical acclaim with her Broadway debut and the film adaptation of Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (1982).
 Transitioning to film, she earned two Academy Award nominations—for Silkwood (1983) and Moonstruck (1987), winning Best Actress for the latter—and received the Cannes Film Festival's Best Actress Award for Mask (1985).
 Other starring roles include The Witches of Eastwick (1987), Mermaids (1990), If These Walls Could Talk (1996, her directorial debut), Tea with Mussolini (1999), Burlesque (2010) and Mamma Mia!
 Here We Go Again (2018).